 Why this works: Cash is stable, safe and liquid, giving you flexibility.

-The funds management industry has come a long way since the GFC, with more options available to investors at a more reasonable price point.
+The funds management industry has come a long way since the GFC and there are many options available to investors with low fees.
 A managed fund is where you pool your money with others and give it to an investment manager to look after.
 While many people think of shares, a managed fund can have a multitude of different investments such as commercial property, oil, gold, bonds, even start-up capital used for technology.
 If you do invest into a managed fund, try to add your savings to it regularly to build your capital faster.

 Why this works: Managed funds give you access to a diversified set of assets that you most likely can’t afford to buy unless you’ve got more capital.
 They’re liquid and divisible.

 Why not become a landlord yourself?
 Often referred to as ‘rentvesting’, many people are renting in areas that provide them with the lifestyle they’re after, while buying rental properties in areas where they can afford.
 This could be an area further away from the city, regional areas or even interstate.
 It’s important to pick the right area and the right property to ensure that you’re getting a reasonable return for your efforts.

 Why this works: Borrowing money, or gearing, can significantly increase your returns through multiplying your exposure.
 However it also significantly increases the risks.